Caution on Gross-Neveu criticality with a single Dirac cone: Violation of locality and its consequence of unexpected finite-temperature transition: Results

-The results are shown in Fig.~\ref{fig:fig3}, where we have extracted the spin excitation gap $\Delta_{\text{spin}}$ from the dynamic spin correlation functions obtained in PQMC, $C(\mathbf{q},\tau) \sim \exp(-\Delta_{\text{spin}}(\mathbf{q})\tau)$, via fitting the finite size data in their imaginary time decay.
-The raw data of dynamic spin correlation functions and the fitting procedure are shown in the SM~\cite{suppl}.
 Fig.~\ref{fig:fig3} (a) and (c) compare the obtained spin gap along the high-symmetry-path of the BZ for $H_{\text{SLAC}}$ and $H_{\pi-\text{Flux}}$ at $U=10$.
 It is clear that as the system size increases, the $\Delta_{\text{spin}}(\mathbf{q})$ outlines the converged spin wave dispersion for both AFMIs.
-In the $H_{\text{SLAC}}$ case, the AFM wavevector is at $\mathbf{\Gamma}$, the signal there in Fig.~\ref{fig:fig3} (a) stands for the background of the AFM long-range order.
-However, in the vicinity of $\mathbf{\Gamma}$, there is a clear finite energy gap at the scale of 0.4 from the extrapolation of $\mathbf{X} \to \mathbf{\Gamma}$ and $\mathbf{M} \to \mathbf{\Gamma}$, such a large energy gap is clearly not a finite size effect which usually goes as $1/L$ as one is approaching the AFM wavevector with increasing $L$ and it is in sharp contrast with the data in Fig.~\ref{fig:fig3} (c), where in the vicinity of the AFM ordered wavevector at $\mathbf{M}$, the gap is vanishing (scales as $1/L$ from $\mathbf{X} \to \mathbf{M}$ and $\mathbf{\Gamma} \to \mathbf{M}$) and a gapless Goldstone mode with linear dispersion orginated from $\mathbf{M}$ is clearly seen.
+In the $H_{\text{SLAC}}$ case, the AFM wavevector is at $\mathbf{\Gamma}$, in the vicinity of $\mathbf{\Gamma}$, there is a clear finite energy gap at the scale of 0.4 from the extrapolation of $\mathbf{X} \to \mathbf{\Gamma}$ and $\mathbf{M} \to \mathbf{\Gamma}$, such a large energy gap is clearly not a finite size effect which usually goes as $1/L$ as one is approaching the AFM wavevector with increasing $L$ and it is in sharp contrast with the data in Fig.~\ref{fig:fig3} (c), where in the vicinity of the AFM ordered wavevector at $\mathbf{M}$, the gap is vanishing (scales as $1/L$ from $\mathbf{X} \to \mathbf{M}$ and $\mathbf{\Gamma} \to \mathbf{M}$) and a gapless Goldstone mode with linear dispersion originated from $\mathbf{M}$ is clearly seen.
 When we further increase the $U$ to $U=22$ for both models, i.e., deep inside the AFMI phase, the same contrast still present, as shown in Fig.~\ref{fig:fig3} (b) and (d).
-Therefore, besides the violation of the Mermin-Wagner theorem, the AFMI phase in the $H_{\text{SLAC}}$ also has no Goldstone mode to meet the requirement of spontaneous continuous symmetry breaking.
+Therefore, besides the apparent violation of the Mermin-Wagner theorem, the AFMI phase in the $H_{\text{SLAC}}$ also has no Goldstone mode to meet the requirement of spontaneous continuous symmetry breaking.
+And it means the low-energy effective theory of the AFMI is different between $H_{\text{SLAC}}$ and $H_{\pi-\text{Flux}}$.

 Besides the dynamic properties, the difference of $H_{\text{SLAC}}$ and $H_{\pi-\text{Flux}}$ also manifests in their thermodynamic response functions, to this end, we compute their magnetic susceptibilities $\chi$ as a function of $T$,